dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/SentimentAnalysisStreamReadme.md

 ## Next Steps

 Checkout the [full coding example](./Program.cs).
-You can also view a live video explanation of ML.NET + .NET for Spark in the [*Bringing Big Data Analytics through Apache Spark to .NET*](https://youtu.be/ZWsYMQ0Sw1o?t=1358) .NET Conf 2019 session.
+You can also view a live video explanation of ML.NET + .NET for Spark in the [Bringing Big Data Analytics through Apache Spark to .NET](https://youtu.be/ZWsYMQ0Sw1o?t=1358) session from **.NET Conf 2019.**

 Rather than performing real-time processing, we can adapt our Spark + ML.NET app to instead perform batch processing (analyzing data that's already been stored).